A Clan resource for Scottish Coutts, Cootes, Coates, Cults, Colts and similar variations*

 Some of the primary objectives of the Society are to reunite all those with the name Coutts and associated spellings from around the globe as one Clan with one useful web resource.
 To research, collect histories, biographies and genealogical information relevant to those of the name Coutts.
 In the above tabs, and many sub-tabs, is a lot of detail regarding the research todate.
 Perhaps we could eventually begin an international collaboration to start the long journey to have our Clan officially recognised?
 Currently we are beginning with the Scottish heraldry and history of Coutts and Cout(e)s and Couttes.
 Later we will look at the English families and the Scots Colt's and Coat(e)s who use similar Armorial Bearings.

-If you want to post your family details, please also let us know, it is easy to create a page.
+If you want to post your family details, or you have a good story, please also let us know, it is easy to create a page.
 Please become a member by signing up, it takes no time and needs participation to thrive.